krxdev-kaan/AqHax-CSGO/README.md

 # AqHax-CSGO

 AqHax is a CSGO Hack that is written in C#.
 I made lots of hacks on CSGO but this time i will make a open-source one.
-This hack will be made with all the knowledge i had in C# and ideas from all around GITHUB so code similarities are expected but most of the code will indeed be mine.
+This hack supports an IOS App to be used wirelessly from your IOS Devices !
+App is made by me and you can find it right here [CSGOHackGUI](https://github.com/krxdev-kaan/CSGOHackGUI/).

+The full release of the hack is expected to be available in one week.
+But you can launch the hack in visual studio right now and it'll work just fine.

 ## Why did the project take so long ?